FaceShield: Defending Facial Image against Deepfake Threats: Experiments

 \subsection{Setups}

-\myparagraph{Evaluation details.} For a fair comparison with the baselines~\cite{liang2023adversarial,liang2023mist,salman2023raising,xue2023toward}, we use the same dataset and hyperparameters to generate protected images, with the noise $\delta$ set to 12/255, a step size of 1, and the number of steps set to 30.
-The corresponding results are shown in Table~\ref{table:noise}.
-All models used in our experiments are DM-based~\cite{kim2212diffface,zhao2023diffswap,wang2024face,ye2023ip} and are implemented using open-source code.
-In cases where the feature extractor fails to detect the face, we modify the generation process to avoid using facial features during reconstruction.
+\myparagraph{Evaluation details.} For a fair performance comparison, we use open-source baseline~\cite{liang2023adversarial,liang2023mist,salman2023raising,xue2023toward} and apply noise to the same dataset under identical hyperparameter settings.
+The corresponding results are presented in Table~\ref{table:noise}, while Table~\ref{table:comparison} provides a performance comparison on diffusion-based deepfakes~\cite{kim2212diffface,zhao2023diffswap,wang2024face,ye2023ip}.
+The extensibility experiments on GAN-based models~\cite{chen2020simswap,gao2021information} are shown in Table~\ref{table:gan}, where, in the absence of existing attack methods for these models, we validate \textit{FaceShield}’s effectiveness through comparisons with the original images.
+In cases where the feature extractor fails to detect a face, we adjust the generation process to exclude facial features during reconstruction.
+Detailed descriptions and an analysis of the resources are provided in the supplementary material.

 \myparagraph{Datasets.} We evaluate our method using two datasets: CelebA-HQ~\cite{karras2017progressive} and VGGFace2-HQ~\cite{simswapplusplus}, both of which have been used in previous studies~\cite{chen2020simswap, wang2024face, gao2021information}.
 The former is the high-resolution version of CelebA, containing 30,000 celebrity face images, while the latter is the high-resolution version of VGGFace2, consisting of 3.3 million face images from 9,131 unique identities.
 For our experiments, we randomly select 200 identities from each dataset, using 100 images for the source and 100 images for the target.